Melissa

 The name Melissa is derived from the ancient Greek word “mélissa,” whiich means “bee.”
 The word “méli” means “honey,” whiich is why the name Melissa is often associated with honey bee symbolism.
 In Hittite, “melit” signifies “honey” as well.

 As mentioned earlier, the name Melissa is often associated with honey bee symbolism.
-Bees are hardworking and productive creatures that are essential to the pollination of plants and the production of honey.
-As a result, the name Melissa has come to symbolize diligence, hard work, and sweetness.
+Bees are hardworking & productive creatures that are essential to the pollination of plants & the production of honey.
+As a result, the name Melissa has come to symbolize diligence, hard work, & sweetness.

 Popularity of the Name Melissa